monraza/monraza.github.io/content/posts/anyone-can-be-a-programmer.md

 But only if we can minimize the non-determinism and align vibe coding with traditional programming principles.
 The evolution of programming has always maintained certain invariants: predictability, reliability, maintainability.
 We need structure, standards, and engineering rigor applied to this new paradigm.
 We need to evolve, not abandon everything we've learned.

 Here's what I believe we need: a middle ground where the accessibility of vibe coding meets with the rigor of software engineering.
-I call it **Natural Language Programming**.
+I call it **Natural Language Coding**.
 This isn't just rebranding vibe coding.
 It's a fundamental shift in how we think about AI-assisted development.
 Instead of "programming by feel," we're "engineering through natural language."
 The difference matters.

 This is the evolution that fits programming's trajectory.
-Just as Python didn't abandon C's performance considerations but abstracted them intelligently, Natural Language Programming doesn't abandon engineering principles but expresses them differently.
+Just as Python didn't abandon C's performance considerations but abstracted them intelligently, Natural Language Coding doesn't abandon engineering principles but expresses them differently.

-## How to perfect the art of Natural Language Programming
+## How to perfect the art of Natural Language Coding

 The goal of Natural Langauge Programming is to bring engineering discipline to AI Assisted Programming.
 To minimize non-determinism and keep things as close as possbile to traditional programming priciples.
 To bring in accountablity of what we code.